raylsnetwork/Enygma/enygma_payments/protocol_description.md

 * TBD

-## Transparent Issuance
+### Transparent Issuance
-- Issuer I mints a new Commitment with the random factor set to 0.
-Therefore
+Issuer I mints a new Commitment with the random factor set to 0.
+Therefore:

 $$Comm(v, 0) = vG + 0H = vG$$

   This allows anyone to be able to see how much money was minted in the system.

+### Private Issuance
+Issuer I acts as a system entity and establishes a shared secret with every participant in the network, and mints a new commitment with the random factor set accordingly.
+Therefore:

+$$Comm(v, 0) = vG + 0H = vG$$